kwane27916/demo_project/README.md

 ## Requirements

-- Implement CRUD operations for managing users.
+- Implement CRUD operations for managing todo items.
-- Utilize Node.js for backend development.
+- Include user authentication (e.g., JWT-based authentication).
-- Use Express.js for API creation with TypeScript.
+- Utilize Node.js with Express.js for API development with TypeScript.
-- Link the API to a database (e.g., MongoDB, PostgreSQL).
+- Integrate the API with a database (e.g., MongoDB, PostgreSQL).
-- Write test cases for the API endpoints using Jest.
+- Write test cases for API endpoints and authentication flows using Jest.
+- Dockerize the application for easy deployment.
+- Configure CI/CD pipelines for automated testing and deployment.
-- Ensure proper error handling and validation for API requests.
+- Ensure secure storage of user credentials and proper validation of authentication tokens.
+- Implement pagination and filtering options for fetching todo items.
-- Document the API endpoints using tools like Swagger or OpenAPI.
+- Document the API endpoints and authentication mechanisms.

 ## Technologies Used